VincentS/Metanome-Wiki/Adding-a-new-Algorithm-Type.md

 **frontend**

-Update the javascript and html files in the
+Update the Javascript and HTML files in the [Metanome frontend](https://github.com/HPI-Information-Systems/Metanome-Frontend)

 The relevant folders are `src/app/new` and `src/app/result`